 First, it may decrease your pain and increase your activity level while you are waiting for surgery.
 And if you stay active, modify some of your activities, decrease your pain and improve your strength and conditioning, you might even be able to delay that surgery even longer.

 As the next step, I want you to find a physical therapist who can evaluate and direct your program between now and surgery.
 Even if you are currently active, there is still something you need to learn about what is happening around your hip joint.
 You know how it’s hard to cross your legs to put on socks and difficult to walk without a limp?
-Well, that’s because a soft tissue called the joint capsule, which is the connective tissue around your hip joint, is getting tighter and more restricted as your arthritis progresses.
+Well, that's because a soft tissue called the joint capsule, which is the connective tissue around your hip joint is getting tighter and more restricted as your arthritis progresses.
 As the joint capsule gets more restricted, you will feel increased pressure and pain around the hip, more pain around your lower back, increasing tightness and proper exercise can really hurt.

 Physical therapists have advanced training in hands-on techniques called joint capsule mobilization that will help to decrease this tightness and restriction around the arthritic hip joint.
 Then they can instruct you in a specific exercise program that you'll be able to complete on your own to promote this new mobility while building strength and function around it.

-To sum up, although we cannot change the arthritis and it will get worse over time, if you can improve your mobility, strength, and activity tolerance while decreasing your pain levels, you will either be more comfortable, take less medications overall and have a more active lifestyle before surgery OR be in better strength and conditioning going into that surgery.
+To sum up, although we cannot change arthritis and it will get worse over time, if you can improve your mobility, strength, and activity tolerance while decreasing your pain levels, you will either be more comfortable, take fewer medications overall and have a more active lifestyle before surgery OR be in better strength and conditioning going into that surgery.
 It’s a win-win situation!